CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/getting-started.md

 ## Architecture

 The architecture enables end‑to‑end store operations automation by seamlessly ingesting, processing, indexing, and interacting with multiple data sources in Copilot Studio.
-Product catalogs, policy documents, and website content are ingested as Knowldege source.
-Workflow actions—such as placing orders in Dataverse and opening tickets in Zendesk are wired into the agent via Copilot Studio’s action framework.
-Finally, the fully indexed, action‑enabled agent is published into a Microsoft Teams channel  delivering intuitive, conversational store‑operations support directly where your staff already collaborate.
+Product catalogs, policy documents, and website content are ingested as knowledge sources.
+Workflow actions such as placing orders in Dataverse and opening tickets in Zendesk are wired into the agent via Copilot Studio’s action framework.
+Finally, the fully indexed, action‑enabled agent is published into a Microsoft Teams channel, delivering intuitive, conversational store operations support directly where your staff already collaborate.

 ## Architecture Diagram